 - media portrayals of LGBTQ individuals and immigrants

-- regulating testosterone levels in women’s sports
+- regulating testosterone levels in women’s sports; disorders of sexual development; nonbinary identity

 - menstrual equity and the "tampon tax"

-- immigrant women as transnational mothers
+- migrant women as transnational mothers

 - academic environment for low-income, ethnic minority, and immigrant women

-- effects of the COVID-19 pandemic on women’s employment
+- effects of the COVID-19 pandemic on women’s employment and work-family balance

 - the dilemma of unpredictable work hours